 - Join P2P or Crowd-funding networks to raise funds

-How can I secure a business loan without collateral?
+How can I get a business loan without collateral?

 - Fixing your personal credit score by paying any outstanding debts

 - Have a good business plan & executive summary

 - Calculate and get to know your business cash flow projections in your financial statements

 - Apply for unsecured business loan or SBA loan